Gallia Belgica: Legacy

 'Belgica Foederata' was the Latin name of the Dutch Republic.

 The name Belgica continued to be used for the Low Countries as the Latin language name of the entire territory until the modern period.
 In the 1500s, the region was divided between the independent Belgica Foederata or the federal (northern) Netherlands and the Belgica Regia or the royal (southern) Netherlands under the Habsburgian crown.
 Belgica Foederata continued to be used from 1581 up to the French Revolution.
-Even after that, the United Kingdom of the Netherlands, created in 1815 was still known as Royaume des Belgiques, and it was only with the 1831 separatist revolution where the rebels took the this name for their new country that it ceased to be used for the entirety of the region.
+Even after that, the United Kingdom of the Netherlands, created in 1815 was still known as Royaume des Belgiques, and it was only with the 1831 separatist revolution where the rebels took this name for their new country that it ceased to be used for the entirety of the region.